 It varies from day to day.

 Predominantly we erect steel, build structures, columns, beams, unload trucks and climb on the buildings.
-I also weld.
+I also weld with professional equipment like the Hypertherm Powermax model 30xp and, of course, various pieces of safety gear as regularly working with high temperatures can be particularly dangerous.
 We work on all kinds of commercial steel frame buildings of varying heights and varying footprints.

 I drink lots of water.
 In the summer it’s impossible to stay cool!
 The iron heats up quite a bit.
 This summer I started to wear old long sleeve dress shirts because the material keeps the sun off my skin and helps keep me cool a little bit.